Skip to Main Content

 Li' An is located at 21 Huanggushan Road in Hangzhou's Xihu district, within the electronics and technology corridor of Wenshisan Lu.
 The restaurant sits within a hotel tower, which means access follows the standard routing through lobby-level lifts to the upper floors where the views over the Qiantang River are available from both the dining room and, on clear days, from window-adjacent tables.

-The ¥¥¥ price tier places this in the range of a considered dinner rather than a casual midweek meal, and the Art Deco dining room and river views make it a natural choice for a formal occasion.
-Phone and website details were not available at time of publication; reservations at hotel restaurants of this type in China are typically made through the hotel's central reservations system or through platforms such as Dianping.
+The $105 per person price tier places this in the range of a considered dinner rather than a casual midweek meal, and the Art Deco dining room and river views make it a natural choice for a formal occasion.
+Reservations are recommended.
 Timing the visit for early evening allows the transition from daylight to artificial light over the river, which changes the character of the room considerably.

 Style and Standing